pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

   }
   ```

-## Replicate Configuration
+## Replicating the configuration

-Replicate configuration across the cluster using the either the PingFederate Administrator Console or the PingFederate Admin REST API:
+Replicate the configuration across the cluster using the either the PingFederate Administrator Console or the PingFederate Admin REST API:

 * To use the Administrator Console:

-    1. Log in to the Administrator Console: `https://localhost:9999/pingfederate/app`.
+    1. Sign on to the Administrator Console: `https://localhost:9999/pingfederate/app`.
     1. Go to System --> Cluster Management and click `Replicate Configuration`.

 * To use the PingFederate Admin REST API, enter: